 of this we must be ever thankful to him!

-He did all to find this famous place and achieved one of the greatest moments of archaeology:
+He did everything to find a city which until then had been considered a myth ; and achieved one of the greatest moments of archaeology.

 The discovery of Troy... also known as Ilium.